SamroodAli/space-run/README.md

 Once you have entered your name, click `start` or press `Enter` to start the game.

+![Jump platform to platforms](screenshots/jumpPlatforms.png)

+Click `Left mouse button` to jump.
+Press it again to jump mid air.
-![Jump platform to platforms](screenshots/jumpPlatforms.png) Surive by jumping from platforms to platforms.
+Surive by jumping from platforms to platforms.
 You will lose the game if you fall off a platform or jump but do not make it to the next platform.
 Fret not, for you can jump with a mouse click.
 Feel like a jump is not enough, jump again.
 You got double jumps before landing the next platform.